One-step estimator paths for concave regularization

 2cm

-{ This article explores some practical and computational issues related to the application of sparse diminishing-bias regularized regression: techniques which mimic estimation under coefficient penalty functions spanning the range of concavity between $L_0$ and $L_1$ norms.
-In Big data applications, where exact solvers are too computationally expensive, such techniques reduce largely to $L_1$ regularization with data-dependent weights.
-We present novel results on the distance between weighted-$L_1$ penalized minimization and $L_0$ minimization, giving some intuition on the amount of information compression that is possible.
-We then propose a simple new algorithm framework -- the path of one-step estimators (POSE) -- which does $L_1$ penalized regression estimation on a grid of decreasing penalties, but adapts coefficient-specific weights to decrease as a function of the coefficient estimated in the previous path step.
-POSE provides the benefits of diminishing-bias, but at a computational cost close or equal to that of the standard lasso.
-One specific implementation of POSE, the `gamma lasso', is motivated from Bayesian foundations and we work through the details necessary for its application.
-The methods and issues discussed are illustrated through use of the gamma lasso in extensive linear regression simulations and in application of logistic regression to evaluating the performance of hockey players.}
+{ The statistics literature of the past 15 years has established many favorable properties for sparse diminishing-bias regularization: techniques which can roughly be understood as providing estimation under penalty functions spanning the range of concavity between $\ell_0$ and $\ell_1$ norms.
+However, lasso $\ell_1$-regularized estimation remains the standard tool for industrial `Big Data' applications because of its minimal computational cost and the presence of easy-to-apply rules for penalty selection.
+In response, this article proposes a simple new algorithm framework that requires no more computation than a lasso path: the path of one-step estimators (POSE) does $\ell_1$ penalized regression estimation on a grid of decreasing penalties, but adapts coefficient-specific weights to decrease as a function of the coefficient estimated in the previous path step.
+This provides sparse diminishing-bias regularization at no extra cost over the fastest lasso algorithms.
+Moreover, our `gamma lasso' implementation of POSE is accompanied by a reliable heuristic for the fit degrees of freedom, so that standard information criteria can be applied in penalty selection.
+We also provide novel results on the distance between weighted-$\ell_1$ and $\ell_0$ penalized predictors; this allows us to build intuition about POSE and other diminishing-bias regularization schemes.
+The methods and results are illustrated in extensive simulations and in application of logistic regression to evaluating the performance of hockey players. }